awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

    1. On the **Quick Start** tab of the **Choose an Amazon Machine Image** page, note the ID of the AMI next to **Amazon Linux AMI**, **Red Hat Enterprise Linux 7\.1**, **Ubuntu Server 14\.04 LTS**, or **Microsoft Windows Server 2012 R2**\.
 **Note**
 If you have a custom version of an AMI that is compatible with AWS CodeDeploy, choose it here instead of browsing through the **Quick Start** tab\.
-For information about using a custom AMI with AWS CodeDeploy and Auto Scaling, see [Using a Custom AMI with AWS CodeDeploy and Auto Scaling](integrations-aws-auto-scaling.md#integrations-aws-auto-scaling-custom-ami)\.
+For information about using a custom AMI with AWS CodeDeploy and Amazon EC2 Auto Scaling, see [Using a Custom AMI with AWS CodeDeploy and Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md#integrations-aws-auto-scaling-custom-ami)\.

    For the Amazon EC2 instance key pair, use the name of your Amazon EC2 instance key pair\.